-Continued public funding for the EOSC-Core is felt to be acceptable in the short term, but in the medium term actions should be taken to gain sustainability independent from the public funding.
+Continued public funding for the EOSC-Core is felt to be acceptable in the short term, but in the medium-term actions should be taken to gain sustainability independent from the public Tobe submitted for approval by the Partnership Board is funding.
 There are many examples of strategic platforms that have become independently sustainable; best practices should be collected and investigated for resources useful to EOSC.